fliptanedo/tanedo-website-2021/content/home/researchdescription.md

 +++

-I am a theoretical physicist specializing in particle physics.
-My main focus has been the search for an fundamental theory of **dark matter**: what is it, how did it get here, and how can experiments tell us about its dynamics?
+I am a theoretical particle physicist.
+My main focus has been the search for an fundamental theory of **dark matter**.
+I specialize in quantum field theories with holographic hidden sectors.
+These models of dark sectors inform our experimental program to discover new physics.
+The puzzles and tools in particle physics spill beyond historical disciplines: I am excited about the overlaps with particle cosmology, machine learning, and information.

-Two aspects of this program are
-1. *Model building*: creating quantum field theories that can predict the properties of dark matter.
-I am especially interested in *weakly-coupled descriptions of strong dynamics* such as holographic (AdS/CFT-inspired) or composite models.
-2. *Phenomenology*: showing how the properties of dark matter can be discovered, excluded, or deduced experimentally.
-I have been most curious about the ways in which hypothetical dark force particles (dark sectors) inform our exploration of the invisible universe.

-The puzzles and tools in particle physics spill beyond historical disciplines.
-These include exciting overlaps with rapidly growing fields like multimessenger astronomy, particle-cosmology, machine learning, and information.

 > <i class="ai ai-inspire ai-2x"></i> Find more about my current work on [Inspire](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=tanedo)